parithosh/merge-f2f/README.md

 go install github.com/protolambda/eth2-val-tools@latest
 # You are now in the right directory to run the setupenv commands below.
 ```

-## How To Run
-This testnet requires 3 terminal processes, one for a execution client one for a consensus node and one for a consensus validator.
- Go to each folder that you want to run and run the required commands in the `README.md` file.
+## Now what?
+- Create the genesis states required by going to the `genesis-states/README.md` and following the instructions
+- Run an execution client by going to `m2/execution-clients/<client>/README.md`
+- Run a consensus beacon client + validator by going to `m2/consensus-clients/<client>/README.md`

 Lots of info taken from [Lighthouse](https://github.com/sigp/lighthouse-merge-f2f), thanks!